majid-vaghari/toman-interview-task/README.md

 ## Project Overview

 The Toman Backend Interview Task involves implementing a simplified wallet service with functionalities to deposit into the wallet and schedule withdrawals.
 Each withdrawal request is processed at a future timestamp and involves interaction with a third-party service to transfer the amount to the wallet owner's account.
 The solution is built using Django and includes handling concurrent transactions, validating balances at the scheduled withdrawal time, and managing possible failures in third-party service interactions.
+The solution utilizes Django for the web framework, Celery for task scheduling, and Docker for containerization.
+This ensures a scalable and maintainable codebase.

 ---